 Amelia Gray is the author of AM/PM (Featherproof Books) and Museum of the Weird (FC2), for which she won the 2008 Ronald Sukenick Innovative Fiction Prize.
 Her first novel, THREATS, was published this spring by Farrar, Straus and Giroux.
 Her writing has appeared in Tin House, American Short Fiction, McSweeney's, and DIAGRAM, among others.

-Currently in its fourth year, the Life of Discovery exchange program beween the International Writing Program (IWP) and the China Writers' Association (CWA) brings together young American and Chinese poets, fiction writers, and playwrights to discuss literature, translation, and culture, and to engage in mutual creative writing projects.
-Through exchange and dialogue, IWP and CWA writers learn something of the each country's literature, form friendships, and mutually create new work.
-Sponsored through grant funds provided by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, the first half of this year's Life of Discovery exchange program brought a delegation of American writers to China from June 26th to July 7th and will continue in the United States from Oct.
+In its fourth year, the Life of Discovery exchange program beween the International Writing Program (IWP) and the China Writers' Association (CWA) brought together young American and Chinese poets, fiction writers, and playwrights to discuss literature, translation, and culture, and to engage in mutual creative writing projects.
+Through exchange and dialogue, IWP and CWA writers learned something of the each country's literature, formed friendships, and mutually created new work.
+Sponsored through grant funds provided by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, the first half of the 2012 Life of Discovery exchange program brought a delegation of American writers to China from June 26th to July 7th and continued in the United States from Oct.
 27th - Nov.
 3rd, when the Chinese delegation visits Chicago and Iowa City.

-The theme for this year's LOD exchange is "Reading the City."
-The American writers visiting China will spent the bulk of their time in Beijing and Shanghai, enormous urban areas with populations of over 19 and 23 million, respectively, with day trips to the Juyongguang section of China's Great Wall and the water village of Zhouzhuang.
-For our creative sessions, we've asked the writers to consider how they "read" space physically, creatively, intellectually, and emotionally.
-Whether it's the Tokyo of Murakami's Wind Up Bird Chronicle or Alice Munro's Toronto, the city has long been of interest to writers and this year, we've asked our writers to consider the cities they'll visit together (Beijing, Shanghai, Zhouzhuang, Chicago, and Iowa City) and how they might respond to them in their creative work.
+The theme for this LOD exchange was "Reading the City."
+The American writers visiting China spent the bulk of their time in Beijing and Shanghai, enormous urban areas with populations of over 19 and 23 million, respectively, with day trips to the Juyongguang section of China's Great Wall and the water village of Zhouzhuang.
+For our creative sessions, we asked the writers to consider how they "read" space physically, creatively, intellectually, and emotionally.
+Whether it's the Tokyo of Murakami's Wind Up Bird Chronicle or Alice Munro's Toronto, the city has long been of interest to writers and this year, we asked our writers to consider the cities they visited together (Beijing, Shanghai, Zhouzhuang, Chicago, and Iowa City) and how they might respond to them in their creative work.

 Dora MALECH is a poet, professor, and visual artist.
 She is the author of two books of poetry, Say So (Cleveland State University Poetry Center, 2011) and Shore Ordered Ocean (Waywiser Press, 2009).
 Her poems appear in numerous publications, including The New Yorker,Poetry, Poetry London, The Yale Review, Tin House, The New Census (Rescue Press, 2013), Poem-a-Day: 365 Poems for Every Occasion (ABRAMS, 2015), and The Best American Poetry 2015 (Simon & Schuster, 2015).
 A graduate of Yale University and the Iowa Writers' Workshop, she has been the recipient of a Ruth Lilly Poetry Fellowship from the Poetry Foundation and a Writers' Fellowship at the Civitella Ranieri Center, and she has served as Distinguished Poet-in-Residence at Saint Mary's College of California.
 She was recently awarded an Amy Clampitt Residency for Spring 2017.
 She is a co-founder and former director of the arts outreach organization the Iowa Youth Writing Project.
 She lives in Baltimore, where she is on the faculty of The Writing Seminars at Johns Hopkins University, and is serving as an inaugural Engaged Faculty Fellow through the JHU Center for Social Concern in 2015-2016.